sbouii/grafana-ansible/README.md

 - **`grafana_conf_directory`** - grafana configuration directory
 - **`grafana_conf_file`** - grafana configuration file
 - **`grafana_directory_plugin`** - grafana plugins directory
+Changes made to the Jenkins init script; You can add other option/value pairs if you need to set other options for the Jenkins init file.

 ```
 - grafana_init_changes:
   - option: "GRAFANA_USER"